Skip to content Skip to footer

 Weather

-Bayonne experiences a temperate maritime climate with mild winters and warm summers.
-Average temperatures range from 8°C (46°F) in winter to 25°C (77°F) in summer.
-Rainfall is evenly distributed throughout the year, with the wettest months typically from October to January.
+Bayonne experiences mild weather with average temperatures ranging from 41°F (5°C) in winter to 75°F (24°C) in summer.
+Rainfall is evenly distributed throughout the year, with May and June being the wettest months.
 Humidity levels are moderate, and air quality is generally good.

 Language

 The local language spoken in Bayonne is French.
-However, due to its proximity to the Basque Country, Basque is also spoken by a part of the population, especially in cultural contexts.
+However, due to its proximity to the Basque Country, many residents also speak Basque, a language with ancient roots and distinctive features.

 Cost Of Living